hms-dbmi/chromoscope/docs/cohort_configs.md

 | Read alignments | 2 | `bam` and `bai` | No |
 | Configuration files | - | `json` | No |

-Within each of these categories, there will be sample-wise subdirectories, whose names should match their sample ID.
+Each of these categories should contain sample-wise subdirectories, whose names match to their corresponding sample ID.
 For example, for the following ID list (provided via TSV file):
 ```tsv
 ID
 SAMPLE_1_ID